 1. Develop a Giving Strategy

 Before you do anything, your church is going to need a giving strategy.
 How do you plan on promoting online tithing to your congregation?
 Are you going to try mobile giving as well?
-What about an on-site kiosk?
+What about a giving app?

 Figuring out exactly what will work for your church might take some time.
 Your church’s leadership will need to have several meetings to discuss the right giving options.